Protecting Against Data Breaches

 Storing less information is not only suitable for GDPR compliance but also helps control the damage.
 As mentioned in the start, no one can steal what you do not have to begin with, so the less information you have, the less damage it can cause to your business, and to the individuals affected.

 Step 2: Use a reputable website host.

-Your Website Hosting service is where the majority of your website data is being stored.
+Your Website Hosting service is where the majority of your website data is stored.
 It is extremely important that you choose the right host – and popularity is never a guarantee of security.
 Choose a web host with servers in the United Kingdom only.
 The safety and privacy laws in the UK are better than many other countries and, by design, are less likely to be breached by nefarious organisations and state actors.

 Additionally, don’t just listen to what the company has to say about themselves; check Trust Pilot and Google for reviews.
 Online communities like Reddit can also offer a great source of independent information on which hosting companies offer the best service.

 Here at Echo Eighty, we recommend Krystal as a great solution for most websites; you can learn more and sign up for their service using our affiliate link.
 All their servers are kept up to date and are located in the sovereign UK.
 They strictly follow the recommendations of GDPR and other internet and data storing laws.

 Step 3: Regularly review user roles and administrative access.

 As a defence and security organization, you should regularly check user roles.
 Make sure to check those accounts with admin access.
 If a user was assigned temporary admin access, ensure you revoke the access timely.